torvalds/linux/Documentation/admin-guide/bug-bisect.rst

-This document describes how to use a ``git bisect`` to find the source code change that broke something -- for example when some functionality stopped working after upgrading from Linux 6.0 to 6.1.
+This document describes how to use a ``git bisect`` to find the source code change that broke something -- for example when some functionality stopped working after upgrading from GNU/Linux 6.0 to 6.1.

 The text focuses on the gist of the process.
 If you are new to bisecting the kernel, better follow Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst